MESSAGE FROM THE DEPUTY SECRETARY

 an honorable man, Earl Ray Tomblin, who has faithfully and responsibly served

-our state for three decades as both governor and West Virginia Senate
+our state for four decades as both governor and West Virginia Senate

 We are now welcoming in a new administration, led by a

 highly successful and respected businessman, Jim Justice, who will be our new